jhlywa/chess.js/README.md

 ### .attackers(square, color)

-Returns a list of squares that can attack the given square of the given color.
+Returns a list of squares that can attack the given square from the given color.

 ```ts
 const chess = new Chess()